 Jura in a nutshell

 Jura is a small wine region located between Burgundy and Switzerland.
 It has only 2,100 hectares of planted land along the narrow strip of 80 kilometres from north to south.
-Named after the Jurassic period, the region’s geological developments between 145 million and 200 million years resulted in today’s limestone mountains.
-Today, the region is home to 40 different grape varieties, including Chardonnay, Savagnin, Poulsard, Trousseau and Pinot Noir.
+Named after the Jurassic period, the region’s geological developments between 145 million and 200 million years resulted in its famed limestone mountains.

 So now we know a little about the region, the questions are…